Expert Selections In MoE Models Reveal (Almost) As Much As Text: Layerwise Information Analysis

 \section{Layerwise Information Analysis}

 Which layers are most informative?
 We estimate the layerwise entropy of expert selections and the mutual information between layers. \Cref{fig:entropy_by_layer} visualizes the resulting entropy profile across the 24 layers, computed with plug-in estimators over empirical selection distributions.
-The sum of entropy across all layers is 206 bits, which is a tighter upper bound for the total router information content per token.

 \paragraph{Random variables.} Let $t$ be a uniformly random token position in our trace dataset.
 For each MoE layer $\ell$, define the routing random variable

 where $I_{\ell,t}$ is the \emph{unordered} set of the top-$k$ expert selections for token position $t$ at layer $\ell$.